Using tobacco is more than just a series of "bad habits." It's a physical addiction. So let's talk about addiction in a real way.

 Few people realize how nicotine actually changes their brain.
 Dr. Richard Hurt was the Founding Director of the Mayo Clinic Nicotine Dependence Center.
 In the videos below, Dr. Hurt explains the physical nature of addiction to nicotine and just how powerful it can be.
 He'll also tell you how medication can DOUBLE your chances of quitting and help you pick the right one for you.

 Some people don't want to use medication to quit, because they think it's something they should do on their own with just their willpower.
 Or they've tried a medication before and don't think it worked.
 We hear that from a lot of people here on EX.
 Take just a few minutes to hear what Dr. Hurt has to say and then make up your mind.

 Another form of nicotine replacement is the nicotine lozenge.
 Simply park it between your gum and cheek, and the nicotine is absorbed through the lining of your mouth.
-Some smokers say they prefer nicotine lozenges because they are so easy to use.
+Some tobacco users say they prefer nicotine lozenges because they are so easy to use.
 No prescription is needed.
-Just another quit smoking aid in your arsenal to help you stop smoking.
+Just another quitting method in your arsenal to help you become tobacco-free.

 Can't see the video?
 Don't stress!
 Dr. Hurt videos are available to view on the desktop site.